Why Don’t Edibles Work for Me?

 There are steps you can take when edibles don't work as desired.

-One way to rectify a high THC tolerance is with a tolerance break, commonly known in the industry as a “T-break”.
+One way to rectify a high THC tolerance is with a tolerance break, commonly known as a “T-break”.
 To take a tolerance break means to purposefully refrain from THC for a period of time, allowing your cannabinoid and endocannabinoid system to reset.

-To take a T-break, simply stop using THC for a few weeks, then slowly reintroduce a 10 milligram gummy to gauge your body’s response.
+To take a T-break, simply stop using THC for a few weeks, then slowly reintroduce a low-dose gummy to gauge your body’s response.
 This process may help you achieve the same high you experienced when you first began consuming cannabis, without the need for higher doses.

 How to choose the best cannabis products

 Choosing the best cannabis products starts with choosing the right provider.
-While many distributors of cannabis products operate illegally, there are many reputable cannabis vendors online.
+Luckily, there are many reputable cannabis vendors online.
 One of them is Clean Remedies.

-From third-party lab testing to organic growing practices, Clean Remedies is committed to safe and effective cannabis products.
+From third-party lab testing to clean growing practices, Clean Remedies is committed to safe and effective cannabis products.

 Conclusion

 Consuming weed edibles is one of the best ways to enjoy the benefits of cannabis without smoking or vaping.
-But, if you find that the edibles you've purchased don't work, it may be worth it to take a closer look.
+But if you find that the edibles you've purchased don't work the way you want, it may be worth taking a closer look.

 Keep Reading: Is THCa Flower the Same as Cannabis?